Search

 • Submit a shipping address to the Secretary of the Faculty of Theology.

-Return to Angelicum’s online Portal and select the courses you must take.
+If the Faculty Secretary did not already register courses for you from STEP #5, then return to the Angelicum’s online Portal and select the courses you must take.
 The Dean’s office will review your course selections, and either modify them to accurately reflect your individual Plan of Studies, or immediately approve your selection of courses.
 You will receive notice via the Portal once the Dean’s Office has approved your Plan of Studies.

 After the Dean’s office approves and confirms all your courses via the Portal, you must then pay all academic fees for the semester or full year (or at least the minimum deposit amount of €250.00 for the semester).
 Payments can be made online or in-person at the Administration Office by (1) credit/debit card, (2) bank transfer, or (3) by mail.
 Online payments may be made here.